 Over 60% of women suffer from some degree of diastasis recti, a separation of the rectus abdominis (the “6-pack” muscles), after pregnancy.
 This muscle separation can lead to a post-pregnancy pooch that does not go away on its own, even after losing the baby weight.
 In a vast majority of cases, diastasis recti is entirely reversible through our EMbody Reclaim program (profiled by NPR), which is medically proven to resolve the condition in less than 12 weeks!
 That’s because over-stretched abdominal muscles do not require surgical intervention, they are remarkably resilient and respond well to restorative exercise.

 Conversely, a tummy tuck surgically corrects the two main causes of the post-pregnancy pooch.
 A surgeon sews the separated abdominal wall back together (invasively reversing and repairing diastasis recti), and removes belly fat through liposuction.

-Both of these aims are achievable without surgery, and are entirely within reach for every mother!
-Keep reading to learn 6 practices that will dramatically improve core health and repair your diastasis recti without surgery.
+Both of these aims are achievable without surgery, and are entirely within reach!
+Keep reading to learn 6 practices that can dramatically improve core health and repair your diastasis recti without surgery.